 1 - Quinoa

-Quinoa cooks up fluffy, adding a delightful texture to breakfast bowls.
-It’s packed with protein and has a mild, nutty flavor.
-We love how you can make it sweet or savory.
+Quinoa cooks up fluffy, adding a nice texture to breakfast bowls.
+It's packed with protein and has a mild, nutty flavor.

 Swap your oatmeal for quinoa using a 1:1 ratio.
 For an easy recipe, rinse one cup of quinoa and cook it with two cups of water.